IOCoin/DIONS/src/dvm/dvmone/dvmc/docs/DVMC.md

 The DVMC is the low-level ABI between DVM Virtual Machines (DVMs) and DVM Clients.
 On the DVM-side it supports classic DVM1 and [ewasm].
-On the Client-side it defines the interface for DVM implementations to access DVM environment and state.
+On the Client-side it defines the charerface for DVM implementations to access DVM environment and state.